-What is the QBE Private Car Third Party Fire and Theft Motor Insurance all about?
+About QBE Private Car Third Party Fire and Theft Motor Insurance

 The QBE Private Car Third Party Fire and Theft Motor Insurance covers your liabilities to a third party, be it another motorist or pedestrian - includes bodily injury, death, and property damage (crashed into a parked car or neighbour's gate?) as well as loss or damage to your vehicle as a result of a fire and theft.